Alpha-1 Foundation Ireland was founded in 2001 and is based in the RCSI Education and Research Centre at Beaumont Hospital.

 - Geraldine Kelly, CEO

-- Dr. Tomás Carroll, Chief Scientist (and Senior Lecturer, RCSI)
+- Dr. Tomás Carroll, chief scientist (Senior Lecturer, RCSI)

 Board of Alpha-1 Foundation Ireland: